anarchy-ai/LLM-VM/README.md

 ## 🩷 Contributing 🩷

 We welcome contributors!
-The best way to get started is to join our active [discord community](https://discord.anarchy.ai).
+To get started is to join our active [discord community](https://discord.anarchy.ai).
 Otherwise here are some ways to contribute and get paid:

 ### Jobs

 - We're always looking for serious hackers.
 Prove that you can build and creatively solve hard problems and reach out!
-- The easiest way to secure a job/internship with us is to submit a pull request that closes a ticket.
+- The easiest way to secure a job/internship with us is to submit pull requests that closes tickets.
-- The second easiest is to submit good tickets.
-- Otherwise, to apply directly: https://forms.gle/bUWDKW3cwZ8n6qsU8
+- Then you can apply directly here https://forms.gle/bUWDKW3cwZ8n6qsU8

 ### Bounty